Using Growth to Scale Value

 Data network effects occur in a product when data is automatically collected from each user, and the product improves as more data is added.

 Tesla’s autopilot feature is an example of data collection creating a competitive moat.
 Their Autopilot systems have been sending massive amounts of driving data and Autopilot camera video directly to Tesla.
-Tesla continuously analyzes this data to iteratively improve their self driving capabilities via updates.
+Tesla continuously analyzes this data to iteratively improve their self-driving capabilities via updates.
 Because of their head start, it’s going to be challenging for competitors to catch up.

-Indirect network effects occur when complimentary goods are created as a product's usage increases.
+Indirect network effects occur when complementary goods are created as a product's usage increases.
 For example, the more people that use an iPhone, the more accessories will be available because accessory makers want to target the largest available market.

 The network effect examples above are companies with millions of users.
 But if you're a company in early stages, your user base is likely too small to create a network effect.

 Build a Tool that Evolves into a Network

 Chris Dixon outlines a strategy titled Come for the Tool, Stay for the Network.
 The idea is you gain momentum by building a useful tool, then over time evolve the tool to include a network where users add and derive value from one another.